 The Parties shall each take adequate technical and organisational measures to protect the Dataset against loss or any form of unlawful processing (such as unauthorised disclosure, deterioration, alteration or disclosure of Personal Data).

-Upon request, the Parties shall provide each other with information about the security measures that have been taken to adequately protect the Dataset.
+Upon request, the Parties shall provide each other with information about the security measures that have been implemented to adequately protect the Dataset.

 None of the Parties shall reverse or circumvent any of the security measures implemented by the other Party.